Ruilx/GT-Clock/utilities/ImageBinarization/README.md

 ## Prepare

-Draw a height of 9 pixel image with pixel-accessed painter program like "mspaint"(Microsoft Paint) with first line show the character width and rest of 8 lines save the character data.
+Draw a 9-pixel-height image with pixel-accessed painter program like "mspaint" (Microsoft Paint) with first line show the character width and rest of 8 lines save the character data.

 Pixels in white color are positive logic '0', pixel in black color are positive logic '1'.